onap/vnfrqts-requirements/docs/Chapter5.rst

 Base Modules
 ~~~~~~~~~~~~~~

-The file name for the base module must include “base” in the filename
+R-19473 The VNF Heat **MUST** include “base” in the filename for the base module

-and must match one of the following options:
+R-81339 The VNF Heat **MUST** match one of the following options for the base module file name:

 -  base\_<text>.y[a]ml